What is Anti-Social Behaviour?

 A nuisance is something which is unreasonable and causes substantial interference in the use and enjoyment of a person’s property.
 It is much more than just an annoyance or being aware of something.

 Under the nuisance limb of statutory nuisance, material and substantial interference with personal comfort or the substantial interference in the use and enjoyment of a person’s property is the test.
 Mere annoyance would fall below the threshold for Statutory Nuisance.

 Amenity, in the context of untidy gardens or buildings in disrepair, is used in its broadest sense, and also includes community issues such as neighbourhood safety and security, and the care, maintenance and preservation of the local environment.
 It is therefore a matter of fact, degree and common sense.
 Each case is different and what would be considered amenity in one area might not be considered so in another.

 Incidents of anti-social behaviour in your neighbourhood can be reported to:

-The Council: Please reportt any Anti-Social Behaviour by calling our contact Centre on 01282 425011 and following the directions for Streetscene or do it now by completing our online form below.
+Please report any Anti-Social Behaviour by calling our contact Centre on 01282 425011 or do it now by completing our online form below.

 If you rent your home from Calico Housing, you should also tell them: